ayana-morgenstern/DH5000/computational creativity-notes.md

 ### Tools/Exercises?:

 - Maybe print of some Generonimos and try and apply it to a game? *http://www.galaxykate.com/generominos/generominos.pdf* Print some off and go through the scenarios maybe?
 See how to use these cards to understand HOW computers work better/how input/output is played out.
-- http://tracery.io : text generating (can create twitter bots).
+- http://tracery.io : text generating (can create twitter bots). *this is a pretty complex tool tbh*